 After I didn’t drop everything and go take her money, she sent another surprise message through FB that read “My husband beats me and I need a place to live.”
 I suggested the Women’s Haven.
 It’s not unusual for me to refer someone in a dire situation to a shelter.

 Years ago, I was a resident myself.
 Cindy and I were both residents of the Women’s Haven at fifteen years old for six weeks.
 After six weeks, you are expected to have found work and move out of the shelter.

 Homeless at the time, we would learn that working is the only way to haveour own home and left Women’s Haven to never return.
 We were “down and out” but, we weren’t looking for a Handout.

 At fifteen, we took our hardships and made a life for ourselves by working.
 We didn’t ask anyone to give us money.
 We didn’t ask anyone to give us a car or a place to stay.
 We went to work and made our own way in life.
 Luckily, we had each other.
 We were also smart enough to know that if we wanted something, we had to work for it.

-I didn’t bother telling my husband that she wanted to move in with us or that she needed a car or the any of other surprising requests or demands.
+I didn’t bother telling my husband that the FB Lady wanted to move in with us or that she needed a car or the any of other surprising requests or demands.
+He would “lose it!”